Teaching Credential Degrees

 We are proud to expand our Impact with our Arizona Teacher Preparation Programs.

 We offer Arizona Board of Education-approved programs in primary and secondary education, as well as a concurrent Master of Arts in Education in Teaching.
-These programs prepare our graduates to work in elementary, middle, and high schools.
+These programs prepare our graduates to ace the California Subject Examination for Teachers (CSET) and to work in elementary, middle, and high schools.

 What Would it Take for You to Succeed as a Dual-Language Instructor?